Lateral response of a layered material with interlayer friction: Introduction

+For a fluid membrane which has two-dimensional shear viscosity, the inter-leaflet friction between two monolayers in a bilayer membrane is recognized as another source of dissipation~\cite{Seifert93,Okamoto16,Okamoto17,Yasuda18}.
+Such friction arises due to the velocity difference between the upper and lower leaflets of a the bilayer.
+However, the interlayer friction between elastic sheets was not considered before, and we shall propose the simplest continuum model to take into account such an effect.

-In Sec.~\ref{Sec:model}, we describe our continuum model for a viscoelastic layered material within the lubrication approximation.
+In Sec.~\ref{Sec:model}, we describe our continuum model for a layered material with interlayer friction.
 In Secs.~\ref{Sec:FourierSpace} and \ref{Sec:RealSpace}, we obtain the response functions in the Fourier and the real spaces, respectively, and further discuss the longitudinal and transverse responses.
-The effective complex modulus of the layered material is calculated in Sec.~\ref{Sec:modulus}.
+The effective complex modulus of a layered material is calculated in Sec.~\ref{Sec:modulus}.
 Finally, a summary and some further discussion are given in Sec.~\ref{Sec:discussion}.